 Street closures near Grant Park begin Monday for NASCAR Chicago Street Race

-The NASCAR Chicago Street Race is set to return for the second year, drawing thousands of attendees to Grant Park on July 6 and 7, and prompting extensive street closures and rerouting downtown.
+The NASCAR Chicago Street Race is set to return for a second year, drawing thousands to Grant Park on July 6 and 7, and prompting extensive street closures and rerouting downtown.

-The closures began Monday, nearly a month before the event, to allow for setup.
-The assembly and breakdown period has been reduced from 25 days to 19 days, after last year’s race drew criticism for traffic and limited lakefront accessibility.

-More than half of Grant Park will remain open to the public throughout the event, including popular features like Buckingham Fountain, Butler Field and Lower Hutchinson Field.
+More than half of Grant Park will remain open to the public throughout the event, including popular features such as Buckingham Fountain, Butler Field and Lower Hutchinson Field.

 Pre-race activity in Grant Park